aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-master-msg-attachments-parsing/_index.md

 ## Implementation Guide
 ### Parse and Save Attachments from MSG Files
 #### Overview
-This feature allows you to extract all attachments from an MSG file and save them locally.
+This feature allows you to **extract msg attachments** from an MSG file and save them locally.
 It's useful for processing email data or integrating with other systems.

 #### Steps
 1. **Load the MSG File**
    Load the MSG file using `MapiMessage.fromFile()` method:
    ```java
    MapiMessage outlookMessageFile = MapiMessage.fromFile(dataDir + "WithEmbeddedMsg.msg");
    ```
 2. **Iterate and Save Attachments**
    Loop through each attachment, saving them with their original filenames:
    ```java
    for (int i = 0; i < outlookMessageFile.getAttachments().size(); i++) {